miragecoa/FinGPT-Search-Agent/README.md

 2. Make user-specified web lists more "intelligent", if there is any way for the agent to auto-navigate some websites.
 3. Start to promote the demo more and collect questions from users.

+Citing:

+''''
+@inproceedings{tian2024customized,
+  title={Customized fingpt search agents using foundation models}, author={Tian, Felix and Byadgi, Ajay and Kim, Daniel S and Zha, Daochen and White, Matt and Xiao, Kairong and Liu, Xiao-Yang}, booktitle={Proceedings of the 5th ACM International Conference on AI in Finance}, pages={469--477}, year={2024}
+}
+}
+''''

 **Disclaimer: We are sharing codes for academic purposes under the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional